dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 If any provision of these Terms is found unenforceable, the remaining provisions will remain in full force and effect.

 ### 15.4 Assignment
 You may not assign your rights under these Terms.
-TwiliTransit may assign these Terms in connection with a merger, acquisition, or sale of assets.
+SIGNAL Transport Assist may assign these Terms in connection with a merger, acquisition, or sale of assets.

 ### 15.5 Force Majeure
 Neither party will be liable for delays or failures due to circumstances beyond reasonable control, including natural disasters, government actions, or technical failures.